nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Proposed Solution:**

 We propose to enhance the `editMember`, `editEvent` and `editEnrolment` commands to give the user the flexibility to remove any unwanted values from the optional fields in member/event/enrolment.
+For instance, to remove the value from an optional field, the user can provide an empty prefix e.g. if the user wishes to remove the phone number from the first member, they can do `editMember 1 p/`.

 ### Make UI stay on current view upon editMember or editEvent
 **Current Implementation:**